agarwalutkarsh554/RepoOfTime/C++/README.md

 <!-- /TOC -->

 C++ projects for Visual Studio, GCC/MingW and cmake.
-See the Contributing.md the in root of the repository for contributing.
+See the [CONTRIBUTING.md](../CONTRIBUTING.md) in the in root of the repository for contributing.

 ## Projects